 After the first discussion with a representative from Planning and Development, applicants that require some level of review are encouraged to visit with the Development Review Committee (DRC) for a preliminary review.

-The DRC, which is made of up of a variety of staff members, meets on the second and fourth Thursday at 10 a.m.
+The DRC, which is made of up of a variety of staff members, meets on the second and fourth Thursday of the month.
 They maintain a series of meeting slots for potential applicants to discuss their proposed projects.